liamchampton/Deploy-To-IBM-Cloud-With-GitHub-Actions/workshop-instructions/step-3-create-app.md

 RED - The test is failing.

-AMBER - The test is passing but the tested code could preform better or be refactored.
+AMBER - The test is passing but the tested code could perform better or be refactored.

-GREEN - The test is passing and the tested code has been refactored.
+GREEN - The test is passing, and the tested code has been refactored.

 That being said, try and run the test code with the command `go test -v`

 The output should be a FAIL.
 This represents the RED stage.

-Now lets write enough code for the test to pass.
+Now let's write enough code for the test to pass.
 Open the `main.go` file and replace the existing `Hello World!` code with the code below.

 ```go
 package main